merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 5. Matching binding frequencies to the gene's residues
 6. Storing the per-residue binding frequencies into the contigs database

-## (1) and (2): Storing copy of the InteracDome datasets and the corresponding HMM profiles
+## (1) and (2): Storing copies of the InteracDome datasets and the corresponding HMM profiles

 ### Description of tab-separated InteracDome files

 What are these tab-separated files, you say?
 Well they contain the binding frequencies associated to each match-state (read as: residue) of the HMM.
-Here is what one looks like:
+Here is what one looks like (be sure to scroll right to get a complete picture of the table):

 | pfam_id                 | domain_length | ligand_type  | num_nonidentical_instances | num_structures | binding_frequencies                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | ----------------------- | ------------- | ------------ | -------------------------- | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |